maueroats/teaching/NOTES.md

     * Is there a way to reverse this behavior?

-* All files are contained in folders that correspond to the markdown document.
+* All files are contained in folders that correspond to the markdown document name